+(per section for reading, writing, and mathematics) \$10.00

+Activity Center (Optional for students enrolled in fewer than 9 credit hours) \$42.00

+Student Payment Plan Enrollment Fee (per semester) \$35.00

-Late Payment \$12.00
+Late Payment \$13.00

-Late Registration \$30.00
+Late Registration \$31.00

-Returned Check \$25.00
+Returned Check \$26.00

-Schedule Revision (per change) \$12.00
+Schedule Revision (per change) \$13.00

 Student Photo I.D.
-Replacement \$12.00
+Replacement \$13.00

-Non-student Business Testing \$75.00
+Non-student Business Testing \$77.00

 Overnighted Transcripts \$75.00

-Cosmetology Program Fees
+Cosmetology Program Fees (One-Time Payment)

-Cosmetology Kit(All locations) \$816.01

-Nail Tech Kit (All locations) \$535.02

-Student Instructor Kit (All locations) \$146.95
+Cosmetology Books + Kit(All locations) \$1,071.83 Nail Tech Kit Books + Kit (All locations) \$611.83 Student Instructor Kit (All locations) \$254.00 daily.

 Fees for books and kits are charged to the student upon enrollment of the first semester and COSM 1310.
 Students receiving financial aid may apply the aid towards these fees.
-Dual-credit students must purchase the book and a starter kit, which will cost approximately 100.00.
-Upon graduation from high school and enrollment in the FPC Cosmetology Program after graduation, former dual-credit students must purchase all remaining supplies to complete their kits.
-In addition, all students must purchase black shirts and pants to be worn daily.
+Dual-credit students must purchase the applicable kits when enrolling in their first semester.
+In addition, all students must purchase black shirts and pants to be worn